wozuberlin/svelte-kit/README.md

 Now head over to your favourite browser and open up `localhost:3000` and you are ready to go.

 IMPORTANT!
-Start the API section and follow the instructions on how to seed the sample DATA.
+Start the [API](https://github.com/mylastore/koa-blog-api) repository and follow the instructions on how to seed the sample data

 Login as ADMIN me@me.com and Password#1

 Login as customer me1@me.com Password#1

-## Build

-To build the project run the following:

-    npm run build

-Upload all the files minus node_modules and run npm install and npm run build

 ## Home Page
 ![](https://i.imgur.com/3wVdJZE.jpg)